 values 1 to 8 for the number of HE-LTF repetitions, respectively.

+The TPE Update Capble subfield is set to 1 to request or indicate the LMR frames of the FTM session includes one or more Transmit Power Envelope element.

 The Ranging Priority subfield of the Ranging Parameters field of the Ranging Parameters element in the

 IFTMR frame contains the ISTA’s ranging priority request, which indicates the time sensitivity of a ranging